 What was it like having this show as your West End main cast debut and how did it feel leaving the role?

 It was amazing having it as my main cast debut – I was also singing a pop song, which was a change and really enjoyable as I love chart music and could have fun with my voice doing riffs rather than singing a MT song straight.
 It was also such a popular show with kids and because it was in the West End, in Drury Lane, loads of my friends could come and see it which was so brilliant as most of them had never seen me perform.

 How did the run at the Menier Chocolate Factory go in The Secret Diary of Adrian Mole as Pandora?

 It was a wonderful roller coaster for me.
 I think I experienced every emotion under the sun with that role.
-I truly never thought I would get it in the first place, because every thirteen and fourteen year old in London was going for it, as there really aren’t that many roles for that age group on the stage, and I am tall compared to many child performers.
-So when I got it, it really was a dream come true.
-Rehearsals were amazing because we realised what a gem of a musical the writers, Jake Grunger and Pippa Cleary, had written: how hysterically funny it was, and how perfect the music was.
+I truly never thought I would get it in the first place, because every thirteen and fourteen-year-old in London was going for it, as there really aren’t that many roles for that age group on the stage, and I am tall compared to many child performers.
+So, when I got it, it really was a dream come true.
+Rehearsals were amazing because we realised what a gem of a musical the writers, Jake Brunger and Pippa Cleary, had written: how hysterically funny it was, and how perfect the music was.